 Vise Mann, a founding member of the TOFA Board, serves as the Cultural Art Chair overseeing the Cultural Arts program that encompasses the diverse traditions of Pacific Islander dance, history, art, and more.
 Vise is a talented performer and instructor and has taught dance over the years to hundreds of children, youth, and adults dedicating numerous hours to performances showcasing and celebrating our rich Polynesian heritage.

-Luisa Lavulo, a California native has served as the Chairwoman of TOFA's Ambassadors Program for 4 years.
+Luisa Lavulo, a California native has served as the Chairwoman of TOFA's Ambassadors Program for over 4 years now.
 She was raised in Minnesota and received the majority of her education while living there.

 Since returning to Sacramento in 2000, she married her husband Ronald Lavulo and together are raising their five children for the past 16 years in Sacramento's District 8.
 Luisa is commonly known for her strong musical background, but her passion is her family.